How to Celebrate a Day to Remember

 Wear your face mask, and be sure to thank the grocery clerk, bank teller, delivery person, or barista who serves you and wears a mask all day every day for your safety.

 We're all busy, and we all have a lot of other things to do today.
 But a life of maximum gratitude and minimal stuff means we can always take time to appreciate all of our blessings.
-We never have to wait for a designated holiday to give thanks or do a kindness for someone else – it is always appropriate.
+We never have to wait for a designated holiday to give thanks or do a kindness for someone else – we know it's always appropriate.

 Just a reminder to you (and myself!) that a life of gratitude is the path to happiness and contentment.